cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - **Chronic-heightened Fear Arousal**: IPFs are carefully attuned to the child's fear arousal and know how to comfort and reassure them.
 - **Protection**: IPFs are fiercely protective but not intrusively protective of the patient-as-child.
 - **Emotional Arousal**: IPFs stimulate the patient-as-child's full range of emotional arousal in the intersubjective collaboration.

-### Seventh, since many disorganized patients have learned to expect others to be dissociative and not present, IPFs are shaped to be fully present, consi

-**Key Concept**: Intensive Parenting Fundamentals (IPFs) for Disorganized Attachment

 **Role of IPFs**: